ansible/awx/docs/capacity.md

 So a system with 4GB of memory would be capable of running 20 forks.
 The value `mem_per_fork` can be controlled by setting the AWX settings value
 (or environment variable) `SYSTEM_TASK_FORKS_MEM` which defaults to `100`.

+The value "mem" can be controlled by configuring the SYSTEM_TASK_ABS_MEM settings.

+The configurations can be specified in settings in awx-config-maps of AWX deployment or be set as environment variable in the AWX deployment of AWX Kubernetes version.

 #### CPU-Relative Capacity